-- Any illegal behavior - Physically dangerous behavior (e.g., fighting, physical aggression/confrontation)
+- Any illegal behavior - Theft

+Physically dangerous or threatening behavior (e.g. fighting, physical aggression/confrontation)

 - Intimidation/threats

+- Racial or gender-based teasing

-- Flagrant disrespect (e.g., swearing at a staff member)
+- Flagrant disrespect (e.g. swearing at a staff member)

-- Bullying and harassment

-- Refusal to follow reasonable adult direction An act in which a student engages in overt and immediate refusal to comply with reasonable adult direction.
-Student refusal to comply should be considered a Level 3 infraction only when the following conditions are met:

-- The direction is clear and observable

-- The direction is immediate
+- Refusal to follow reasonable adult direction

-- The direction is given three times

-At the second repetition of the direction, the staff member emphasized the seriousness of the student's choice.
-At the third repetition, the staff member writes the direction (thus giving the student time to respond)

-- Inappropriate use of technology resources
+- Flagrant use of technology

 - Defacing or damaging property

-- Theft
+- An act in which a student defiantly refuses to comply with reasonable adult direction.
+Student refusal to comply should be considered a defiant Level 3 infraction only when the following conditions are met: - The direction is clear and observable - The direction is immediate - The direction is repeated - Serious act of misconduct which interferes with the orderly operation of the classroom, school program, school function or activity, or extracurricular program - Bullying/cyberbullying, a student specifically targets another student or group of students, with the intent to cause harm, this involves a real or perceived imbalance of power between the bully and those being bullied and there is a pattern to the behavior.

+Corrective Responses:

-- An Administrator-Parent-Student conference will be required prior to the issuing of a Level 3 offense. - A Conduct Report Form will be issued for Level 3 offenses - Level 3 offenses are referred to the school administration by the teacher with his/her support for consequences, which may include in or out-of-school suspension - Severe or continued Level 3 offenses may also result in conditional enrollment status or dismissal from The Christ School.
+- Level 3 offenses are referred to the school administration by the teacher with his/her support for consequences, which may include in or out-of-school suspension